wultra/powerauth-mobile-sdk/docs/Migration-from-1.2-to-1.3.md

 # Migration from 1.2.x to 1.3.x

-This guide contains instructions for migration from PowerAuth Mobile SDK version `1.2.x` to version `1.3.x`.

-## Introduction

 PowerAuth Mobile SDK in version `1.3.0` introduces support for latest PowerAuth protocol version `3.1`.
 The main changes in PowerAuth protocol are following:

 - Improved information entropy in PowerAuth online signatures.
 The signature is now encoded into BASE64 instead of decimal string.